Dipto9999/dipto9999/README.md

 <img align = "right" src = "Images/Circuit_Board.jpg" width = 200 height = 150/>

 My name is Muntakim.
 I'm passionate about creating innovative solutions that combine hardware and software.
-My experiences lie in embedded systems and data science, and I love working on projects that leverage the intersection of these fields.
+My experiences lie in data science and embedded systems, and I love working on projects that leverage the intersection of these fields.

 ### Experience and Education

-- 🔋 Currently working as an **Applications Engineering Intern** at [TESLA Inc](https://www.tesla.com/en_eu/megapack).
+- 🔋 Recently worked as an **Applications Engineering Intern** at [TESLA Inc](https://www.tesla.com/en_eu/megapack).
 - 🌐 Previously worked as a **Product Coordinator Intern** at [GEOTAB Inc](https://www.geotab.com/).
 - 🛰️ Contributed as a **Satellite Firmware Developer** on the [ALEASAT Project](https://www.ubcorbit.com/).
 - ⚡ Pursuing a degree in **Electrical Engineering** at the [University of British Columbia](https://you.ubc.ca/ubc_programs/electrical-engineering-vancouver/).